 One of the more popular reports in Analytics is the Dusty Inventory report, which will help you identify the items in your inventory that have not sold recently (see Configuring Lightspeed Analytics to see how to define what counts as recently sold).
 If your Retail account has multiple shops, however, the Dusty Inventory report will not limit itself to your current shop; it will show you items that have not sold recently at any shop.

-If you'd like to isolate dusty items from a particular shop, you can add the Store dimension to the report to see which location items have not been selling at.
+If you'd like to isolate dusty items from a particular shop, you can add the Store dimension to the report to see at which location items have not been selling.
 You can then also filter the report by store location to see the results for that shop alone.
-You can learn more about customizing reports here.

 It is also worth noting that inventory reports do not report on the sale quantity of non-inventory items.
 This is important to remember if you are comparing an inventory valuation report with sales included in it with a sales report from Retail.